zerynth/partner-blueprint/README.md

 - *description*: a longer description of the library.
 It will be indexed to be searched in Zerynth Studio.
 - *keywords*: a list of (max) 5 keywords that will be used to index the library in Zerynth Studio.
 - *version*: the current version of the library.
 Should match the current version of Zerynth.
+- *info*: a dictionary to be filled with "chip_manufacturer", "chip_name", "name" (really short description of the library) and type (one or two words for the category of the library).
+Info is going to be reported in [this](https://www.zerynth.com/zerynth-libraries/) table.

 Adding source code